IBM/aspera-cli/docs/README.md

 - `distribution_list`
 - `shared_inbox`

-`ascli` adds some convenience:
-The API expects the field `recipients` to be an `Array` of `Hash`, each with field `name` and optionally `recipient_type`.
-`ascli` also accepts an `Array` of `String`, with simply a recipient name.
-Then, `ascli` will look up existing contacts among all possible types, use it if a single match is found, and set the `name` and `recipient_type` accordingly.
-Else an exception is sent.

-> [!NOTE]
-> The lookup is case-insensitive and on partial matches.
+#### Simplified recipient format

+As a convenience, `ascli` also accepts plain `String`s in the recipients `Array` rather than `Hash`es:

 ```json
 {"title":"some title","recipients":["user@example.com"]}
 ```

+When `Strings` are provided, `ascli` automatically looks up the contact across all recipient types.
+If exactly one match is found, the `name` and `recipient_type` fields are resolved automatically.
+If no match or multiple matches are found, an exception is raised.

+> [!NOTE]
+> The lookup is case-insensitive and on partial matches.

+#### Sending to a shared inbox

-To send to a shared inbox, specify `recipient_type=shared_inbox`:
+To address a shared inbox, set `recipient_type` to `shared_inbox`:

 ```json
 {"title":"some title","recipients":[{"recipient_type":"shared_inbox","name":"box name"}]}
 ```

+#### Restricting the lookup to specific recipient types

-If the lookup needs to be only on certain types, you can specify the field: `recipient_types` with either a single value or an `Array` of values (from the list above). e.g. :
+To limit automatic contact lookup to one or more specific types, include the `recipient_types` field with either a single value or an `Array` of values:

 ```json
 {"title":"test title","recipient_types":"user","recipients":["user1@example.com","user2@example.com"]}
 ```

+#### Content Protection (Encryption at Rest)

-To enable content protection (CSEAR), set parameter `ear_enabled` to `true` in the package creation payload (refer to Faspex package creation API).
+To enable content protection (CSEAR), set parameter `ear_enabled` to `true` in the package creation payload.
+Refer to the Faspex package creation API for full details.

 The following error is returned by Faspex, if CSEAR was not specified in the package creation and if it is configured as mandatory on the server: